 If you do a business review or plan next year actions, use a monthly calendar design.
 Present specific actions by series of monthly events, each represented by a bookmark or ribbon shapes, where there’s enough place for putting a description for each month.

-7. Presenting history of the company or long-term strategy vision
+7. Presenting the history of the company or long-term strategy vision

 Having non-white background helps the slide to stand out.
-You can replace background image by your company stock photos if needed.
+You can replace background image with your company stock photos if needed.

 Extras: Using roadmaps instead of timelines